gsriramit/Azure-NetSecNinja-WAF/README.md

    - [Path to the original query](https://github.com/Azure/Azure-Sentinel/blob/master/Detections/AzureWAF/AppGwWAF-XSSDetection.yaml)

 ### Execution of the Sentinel Playbook for Mitigation
+All of the queries documented in the previous section can be used to detect exploitations and attacks on a web application protected by WAF.
+In all these queries, the projections or the one of entities exported are the list of IP addresses from which the attack was triggered.
+Now that we know the source of the attacks, the suitable mitigation (or) repeated attack prevention would be adding the identitied IP addresses to the list of blocked IP addresses.
+Sentinel Block IP Playbook - https://github.com/Azure/Azure-Network-Security/tree/master/Azure%20WAF/Playbook%20-%20WAF%20Sentinel%20Playbook%20Block%20IP
+**Note**: The playbook needs to be configured as the response action when a Sentinel Analytics rule based alert is triggered.
+This way the whole process can be automated

 ## Mapping the Reconnaissance, XSS, SQLi and other assessment and exploitation techniques to the MITRE and Cyber Killchain frameworks